Content from Why Python Packages?

 What is PyPI

-PyPi is the repository where all the Python packages which are released are available for end users to use.
-You can visit it here to have a look : https://pypi.org/ There is also a repository called https://test.pypi.org/, which allows us to try distribution tools and processes without affecting the real PyPi.
-In this course , we will publish our package to TestPyPI.
+PyPI is the repository where all released Python packages are made available for end users.
+You may explore it here: PyPI.
+There is also TestPyPI, a repository which allows us to experiment with distribution tools and procedures without affecting the live PyPI.
+In this course, we will publish our package to TestPyPI.

 Key Points